-So, two weeks into our stay in Santa Barbara, Jason and I experienced the biggest fight we’ve ever had.
+So, two weeks into our stay in Santa Barbara, Jason and I fought harder than we ever had.

 “I feel like you’re not taking our cruising life seriously!” he said.
 “I want you to be vested in our life together.”

 I thought back to how much I adapted my life – changed my address, daily routines, and freakin’ wardrobe – to learn to live on a boat and support his dream of sailing, ultimately investing in our life together.
 Taking a risk for love was worth it, but it didn’t mean I would sacrifice my creative needs in the process.

 I told Jason how I felt, and he stared back, taking it in.
 With tears in my eyes, I said the words that crushed my heart and freed my soul:

 “I need a partner who will support me the way I support them.
 And if you aren’t able to do that, then I can’t be in this relationship.”

 I excused myself and went on a walk to absorb everything.
 After about a mile, I stumbled upon a cemetery and wandered in.

 As I passed along graves of the unknown, I wondered how many had died without following their dreams?
 How many sacrificed their ambitions for another’s?
 I realized I couldn’t live that way.
 If Jason isn’t able to encourage my creative life, I would have to walk away for good.